deeppavlov/chatsky/docs/source/index.rst

 - **Utils:** This module contains several utility functions that are used to perform various tasks such as data processing, error handling, and debugging.

-- **Component:** This module contains the :py:class:`.PipelineComponent` class.
+- **Component:** This module contains the :py:class:`.PipelineComponent` class, which can be group or a service.
-   This class represents an individual component in a pipeline.

 - **Extra Handler:** This module contains an extra handlers that can be used to handle additional functionality or features that are not included in the standard pipeline classes.